Free publishing admin

 In the United States, filing a copyright registration form in Washington D.C. provides additional protection.
 It establishes a record of the existence of such copyright and additionally gives the creator the presumption of validity in the event of a lawsuit.
 Registration also allows for lawsuits to be commenced in Federal court and, under Federal law, allows an award of attorneys fees to the prevailing party.

 Here we have reached the essential music publishing question.
 The business of music publishing consists mostly of the less fun side of music!
 Your performing rights organization (PRO) or Music Publishers work on administrative duties for the songwriters and composers, exploitation of copyrights, and collection of monies generated from the exploitation of those copyrights which are publishing royalties.

 If a writer makes a publishing deal and a publisher takes on these responsibilities, then it ‘administers’ the compositions.
 Make note, music publishers and record labels are two different things!

-Administrative duties concern a whole variety of things.
-From filing all the necessary registrations (i.e., copyright forms) to answering inquiries with regards to the musical compositions.
+Administrative duties concern a whole variety of things, including coordinating with various job roles within the industry, such as marketing teams and licensing departments, to ensure that artists’ music is properly promoted and protected across the globe.
+From filing all the necessary registrations (i.e., copyright forms) to answering inquiries with regard to the musical compositions.
 If you haven’t signed a publishing deal music with a publisher, these responsibilities ultimately lie in your hands.
-In that specific case you would be considered self-published.
+In that specific case, you would be considered self-published.

-This means you have to do all pedalling and steering when it comes to publishing your music online, offline, finding opportunities for your songs and more.
+This means you have to do all pedalling and steering when it comes to publishing your music online, and offline, finding opportunities for your songs and more.
 A music publisher takes away all of this, often undesired, admin work.
 Basically, having a publisher to do the ‘boring stuff’ means that you can focus on the thing that you love most – making music!

 One of the most important responsibilities of a music publisher is the exploitation of a composition or plugging a song.
 Exploitation, put in layman’s terms, means seeking out different uses for your musical compositions.